toaderflorin/florintoader/_posts/2018-01-12-perfection.markdown

 ![crowd](/images/emily-swimsuit.jpg){:class="img-responsive"}

-Somebody asked me what the perfect woman would look like so here's my answer: Emily DiDonato is what perfection looks like.
+Somebody asked me what the perfect woman would look like for me, so here's the answer: Emily DiDonato is what perfection looks like.
 Yes, she is a perfect 10 as far as I am concerned.

 That's all I have to say about that.